Dean Michael R. Botchan

 Programs in Biological Sciences

-To learn more about various biological programs and research projects in the College, visit the links below or click on each image to visit the Biological Image Galleries and learn more about projects in each department.
+To learn more about various biological programs and research projects in L&S, visit the links below.

-A separate Physical Education Program (PEP) provides a wide range of physical activity classes as well as various lecture/laboratory courses.
+A separate Physical Education Program (PhysEd) provides a wide range of physical activity classes as well as various lecture/laboratory courses.
 The activity offerings are designed to provide sequential instruction in classes such as aquatics, martial arts, dance, fitness and sports.
-The Scientific Diving Program, which is included in PEP, may be used in undergraduate and graduate studies in biology and other disciplines.
+The Scientific Diving Program, which is included in PhysEd, may be used in undergraduate and graduate studies in biology and other disciplines.

 In addition, the College of Letters & Science offers an interdisciplinary Public Health major in cooperation with the School of Public Health.
-The College also offers a wide variety of interdisciplinary undergraduate major and minor programs through Undergraduate and Interdisciplinary Studies.
+L&S also offers a wide variety of interdisciplinary undergraduate major and minor programs through Undergraduate and Interdisciplinary Studies.

 - MCB: Barker/Koshland DNA Sequencing Facility